tronprotocol/java-tron/CONTRIBUTING.md

 Please make sure your submission meets the following code style:

-- The code must conform to [Google Code Style](https://google.github.io/styleguide/javaguide.html);
+- The code must conform to [Google Code Style](https://google.github.io/styleguide/javaguide.html).
-- The code must have passed the Sonar scanner test;
+- The code must have passed the Sonar scanner test.
-- The code has to be pulled from the `develop` branch;
+- The code has to be pulled from the `develop` branch.
-- The commit message should start with a verb, whose initial should not be capitalized;
+- The commit message should start with a verb, whose initial should not be capitalized.
 - The commit message should be less than 50 characters in length.